geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 He spoke and sly Renard endeavoured in vain
 <span data-tippy="Permission once more to address them again" class="green">To make a new speech as he said to explain</span>
-But to order he quickly is called by the Fly
+But to order he quickly is called by the fly
 And order, resounds from all parts of the sky
-Next the Eagle began, and in Mercury’s favour
+Next the eagle began, and in Mercury’s favour
 (As expected by all) used his utmost endeavour,
 For of old, when <span data-tippy="Astarte" class="green">fair Venus</span> had smitten the heart,
 Of the wily Cyllenius, he tried all his art,
 For a smile or a look, but with little success
-Till the Eagle with pity, beheld his distress
+Till the eagle with pity, beheld his distress
 And in Achelons as she bathed, he purloined,
-Her Sandal, and swiftly to Hermes consigned,
+Her sandal, and swiftly to Hermes consigned,
 Who the prize to its owner refused to return
-And the Goddess, the suppliant became in her turn
+And the goddess, the suppliant became in her turn
 Hence Hermes his friend, to requite for his care
 Procured him the place he now holds in the sphere
-The benevolent Dolphin, whose kindness did save
+The benevolent dolphin, whose kindness did save
-The Son of Ulysses of yore, from the wave,
+The son of Ulysses of yore, from the wave,
 Who rescued Arion, Palemon and bore
 The corpse of poor Hesiod, again to the shore
-Who in Heaven for his kindness to Mortals was placed
+Who in heaven for his kindness to mortals was placed
 With his suffrage the cause of the Argicide graced
 But Pegasus rose, and declared as the friend
 Of the Muses, he must to their interests attend,
-That the whole tribe of Poets he feared they would find
+That the whole tribe of poets he feared they would find
-To pilfering by Nature, were too much inclined.
+To pilfering by nature, were too much inclined.
 And therefore, should Hermes be placed at their h<span data-tippy="missing" class="red">[...]</span>
 From their thefts, and their tricks, we sad mischief might d<span data-tippy="missing" class="red">[...]</span>
-The Fly, once the rival of Phoebe the bright
+The fly, once the rival of Phoebe the bright
-For the love of Endymion, that Goddess to spite
+For the love of Endymion, that goddess to spite
 Hearing she for Mercurius the first had proposed
 For his rival, directly her wishes disclosed.
-The Ram, who the children of Athamus bore
+The ram, who the children of Athamus bore
 When they fled from their stepmother Ino, of yore
 To Mars, when at Colchos, by Phrygus devoted
 For him (as his God) with celerity voted.

-The Bull that Europa conveyed o’er the wave
+The bull that Europa conveyed o’er the wave
 His voice to the offspring of Maia now gave.
 The daughters of Atlas, the Hyades named
 With their sister the Pleiads for chastity famed
 Who the shipwrecked accuse, as the cause of their woes
 With their votes, the protector of commerce oppose
-The Brethren to whom <span data-tippy="Clytemnestra" class="green">beauteous Leda</span> gave birth
+The brethren to whom <span data-tippy="Clytemnestra" class="green">beauteous Leda</span> gave birth
 For fraternal affection renowned upon Earth.
-Old Ocean’s dominion from Pirates who freed
+Old ocean’s dominion from pirates who freed
 With their voices in favour of Hermes decreed
-The Crab on the side of Cyllenius declares
+The crab on the side of Cyllenius declares
-But the Lion, his vote, gives in favour of Mars.
+But the lion, his vote, gives in favour of Mars.

 E.N.R.